Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Hyperk ahler structure of , part 2

-Let $X$ be a strongly $W$-invariant hyperk\"ahler manfold with the cocharacters $\alpha_i$ spanning $\h$.
-Let $M_G(X)$ be the hyperspherical variety corresponding to $X$ and $Z_G^\circ(X)$ the twistor space of $M_G^\circ(X)$ described in the previous section.
+Let $X$ be an unexceptional $W$-invariant toric hyperk\"ahler manifold with the cocharacters $\alpha_i$ spanning $\h$.
 Let $M_K^\circ(X)$ denote the subscheme of the smooth locus of the Douady space consisting of real sections of $Z_G^\circ(X)$ with normal sheaf $\sO(1)^{\oplus 2\dim G}$.
-Every connected component $B$ of $M_K^\circ(X)$ is a smooth hypercomplex manifold with a natural $K\times K$-invariant pseudo-hyperk\"ahler metric, and for a generic complex structure the map $B\to M_G^\circ(X)$ which associates to a section its intersection with the fibre of $Z_G^\circ(X)$ is a local analytic isomorphism.
+Every connected component $B$ of $M_K^\circ(X)$ is a smooth hypercomplex manifold with a natural $K\times K$-invariant pseudo-hyperk\"ahler metric (recall that $K$ denotes the maximal compact subgroup of $G$), and for a generic complex structure the map $B\to M_G^\circ(X)$ which associates to a section its intersection with the fibre of $Z_G^\circ(X)$ is a local analytic isomorphism.
 The hypercomplex moment map for the action of $K\times K$ is $(\phi_K^-,-\phi_K^+)$, where

 and $(\Phi_\pm)_k$ is the coefficient of $\zeta^k$ in the quadratic polynomial $\Phi_{\pm}(\zeta)$ in Proposition \ref{normal2}.